drandreaskrueger/coinbaseTestbed/README.md

 * [cbPersonal.py](cb/cbPersonal.py) = your API key goes here.
 Do all this with a [sandbox](https://sandbox.coinbase.com) account!

-All this is work in progress, probably more to come ... current version: **v05**
+All this is work in progress, perhaps more to come ... current version: **v05**

 ---